ms/buildtogether.tech/fairness/index.md

     that data or won't share it, you've just learned something.

 Have an <span i="org chart!importance of">org chart</span>.
-:   As we said in <span x="important"/>, everyone organization has a power
+:   As we said in <span x="important"/>, every organization has a power
     structure: the only question is whether it's public and accountable, or whether the organization runs on who you know and how willing people are to barge in on strangers.